-"A Policy Guide for Socially Inclusive Schools" suggests a set of the overarching conditions and characteristics of socially inclusive schools with a set of policy options at the federal, state and local levels.
-Those interested in supporting socially inclusive schools may use this guide as a guide.
+The" Special Olympics Unified Champion Schools Policy Guide for Social Inclusion" suggests a set of the overarching conditions and characteristics of socially inclusive schools with a set of policy options at the federal, state and local levels.
+Those interested in supporting socially inclusive schools may use this as a guide.
 These ideas and resources encourage sharing information about the benefits of social inclusion for all students.